 Initially all audit-related issues of the Company were taken up at the level of the Audit Committee of MCBG, which meets on a quarterly basis and at the level of the Board of Directors of the Company.
-On April 30, 2019, an Audit Committee was set up comprising of three members, namely, Mr Jean-Philippe Coulier, the Chairperson, Mr Alain Rey and Mr Gilbert Gnany.
-During the financial year under review, the Committee met on August 29, 2019 and all members were present.
+On 30 April 2019, an Audit Committee was set up comprising of three members, namely, Mr Jean-Philippe Coulier, the Chairperson, Mr Alain Rey and Mr Gilbert Gnany.
+During the financial year under review, the Committee met twice and all members were present.

-The terms of reference of the Audit Committee which were also approved on April 30, 2019 can be viewed on the website of the Company.
+The terms of reference of the Audit Committee approved on 30 April 2019 can be viewed on the website of the Company.
 The Board reviews the charter of the Committee on a regular basis.
 The main roles of the Audit Committee are: